Last Updated on March 8, 2021 by

 What Are Roof Jacks Used For?

 Roof jacks help you to complete your job without having any accidents.
 They help you to maintain your balance and safety when fixing roofs.
 You can use these tools for various roofing assignments.
-Roofing jacks have metallic hooks curved in one end and j-shaped in the next end.
+Roofing jacks have metallic hooks curved on one end and j-shaped on the next end.

 The curved end is joined to a large plank or board while the j-shaped end is fixed to the shingles.
 A roof jack enables you to stand and move around effectively without the fear of falling.
 If your roof is fixed with tough shingles, you can use two to three jacks to move on top of the roof easily.